 “It’s a huge, huge market, and one that is only getting bigger, if you look at demographic data, declining sperm rates, global numbers and … the way that trends are moving, it’s clear this is only going to continue to be a challenge,” Shakir said.
 “We need to figure out how we can help to address the inequities, the inefficiencies and the economics so that we can actually help families and hopefully help to improve lives.”

 Indeed, venture capital funding for fertility startups increased steadily between 2017 and 2020.
-But Crunchbase data shows the industry attracted unprecedented interest this year, with investments increasing by 89 percent so far—from $93 million in 2020 to $176 million in funding as of Oct.
+But Crunchbase data shows the industry attracted unprecedented interest this year, with global investments increasing by 89 percent so far—from $93 million in 2020 to $176 million in funding as of Oct.
 15, 2021.

 That trend comes as U.S. birthrates dipped during the pandemic, according to data from the Centers for Disease Control and Prevention—a decline that researchers at the University of Michigan say is temporary.